Marrie Lee: Career

 In the early 1980s, Suarez was developing a film where Young would co-star with Weng Weng.
 The project never materialized.
-Her supposed reprisal as Cleopatra Wong as a supporting role on the film The Wandering Samurai was also never materialized as well.
+Her supposed reprisal as Cleopatra Wong as a supporting role on the film The Wandering Samurai also never materialized.
 After her first three films, Suarez pleaded with her to sign a contract to make ten more movies, but she turned it down.

-In 1980, She was offered a lead role as Charlie Chan's daughter Ling Chan in the American film Charlie Chan's Number One Daughter.
-However, due to the Hollywood labor strikes in 1980, 1981, and 1985. the production of this film never materialized.
+A lead role as Charlie Chan's daughter Ling Chan in the American film Charlie Chan's Number One Daughter also failed to materialise due to the Hollywood labor strikes in 1980 and 1981.

-Young retired from acting in 1981 and managed a dance troupe, The Devil's Angels (named after the members from her third Cleopatra Wong film), for two years, following that she was married and started a family.
-At some point when she was offered an acting opportunity, her husband said no. She later ran a healthcare company Tisco Pte Ltd with her sister Betty from 1989 onwards.
+Young retired from acting in 1981 and managed a dance troupe, The Devil's Angels (named after the members from her third Cleopatra Wong film), for two years, while starting a family.
+At some point when she was offered an acting opportunity, but her husband said no. She later ran a healthcare company Tisco Pte Ltd with her sister Betty from 1989 onwards.

-During the Screen Singapore festival from August 1 to 31 in 2005, Young was reunited with Bobby Suarez, with Suarez himself expressed his interest in doing a Cleopatra Wong reboot.
+During the Screen Singapore festival from August 1 to 31 in 2005, Young was reunited with Bobby Suarez, where Suarez himself expressed his interest in doing a Cleopatra Wong reboot.

 When Suarez died of a heart attack on February 8, 2010, Young inherited the franchise rights of Cleopatra Wong and its website.
 Also that year, Mark Hartley's documentary film Machete Maidens Unleashed! premiered.
 Young is interviewed in the documentary that explores exploitation films made in the Philippines in the 1970s and 1980s.

-In December 2012, as Marrie Lee, she started a film making hobbyist group, Reel Frenz Productions, working as a director, producer and writer.
+In December 2012, Young started a filmmaking hobbyist group, Reel Frenz Productions, working as a director, producer and writer.
 She has helped produce at least 12 short films since then.

 In 2013, Young was interviewed in the documentary The Search for Weng Weng.

 With the help of her partner Jacqueline, she expanded her healthcare company to Hong Kong in 2014.
-She later established a film making company Singapore Cinema Pte Ltd in February 2015 to oversee her feature film projects.
+She later established a filmmaking company Singapore Cinema Pte Ltd in February 2015 to oversee her feature film projects.
 Her first directorial debut feature film Certified Dead was released in 2016.

 Family

 Young had been married and divorced three times.
-In one of her marriage, film director and writer of Shirkers Sandi Tan is her ex-stepdaughter.
+Film director and writer of Shirkers Sandi Tan is her ex-stepdaughter.